 Have there been changes to Short Term Insurance in Wisconsin?

 Yes.
-Short term plans can now last up to 360 consecutive days; they used to only be 90 day terms.
-With these types of plans a member cannot be on short term coverage for more than 18 consecutive months and most companies will enforce a 64 day break after 360 days with them.
+Short term plans can now last up to 364 consecutive days.
+With these types of plans a member cannot be on short term coverage for more than 18 consecutive months and most companies will enforce a 64 day break after 364 days with them.
 Buyer beware, not all of these plans are created equally.

 If I seek coverage out of network for an emergency will I be covered?